pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_misc.md

 `
 ```

-Convert back and forth between current time and a timetoken:
+Convert between current time and a timetoken:

 ```
 1now = Time.now